Samuel-James971/Dynamic-Application-Security-Testing-DAST-/README.md

 Scanning a live application (black-box testing)

-Analyzing and interpreting vulnerability alerts
+Analysing and interpreting vulnerability alerts

 Generating detailed HTML reports of findings

-Organizing evidence and screenshots to communicate security risks effectively
+Organising evidence and screenshots to communicate security risks effectively

 All testing was performed in a safe, controlled environment using a local Docker container.
 This project is ideal for anyone looking to understand DAST workflows, OWASP ZAP usage, and basic web application security assessment.